Pancalia schwarzella

 Pancalia schwarzella is a moth in the family Cosmopterigidae.
 It is found in almost all of Europe, except the south-east.
 In southern Europe, it is mainly found in mountainous areas up to altitudes of about 2,600 meters.
-In the east, the range extends to the mountains of Central Asia, Sibiria and from Zabaykalsky Krai to the Kamchatka Peninsula.
+In the east, the range extends to the mountains of Central Asia, Siberia and from Zabaykalsky Krai to the Kamchatka Peninsula.